nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* **National University of Singapore (NUS) Professors**
+Our target users are **National University of Singapore (NUS) Professors** who:
-* has to manage a significant number (up to hundreds) of teaching assistant (TA) profiles
+* have to manage a significant number (up to hundreds) of teaching assistant (TA) profiles
-* seeks a more organised and systematic way of managing profiles as compared to Excel sheets
+* seek a more organised and systematic way of managing profiles as compared to Excel sheets
-* prefers desktop apps over other types
+* prefer desktop apps over other types
 * can type fast
-* prefers typing to mouse interactions
-* is reasonably comfortable using CLI apps
+* are reasonably comfortable using CLI apps

 **Value proposition**: